JoonAro/JoonAro/README.md

 🌱 Welcome to my GitHub profile!

-My name is Joona Aronen and I'm studying in the Full Stack Web Developer program at Business College Helsinki.
+My name is Joona Aronen and I have recently graduated from the Full Stack Web Developer program at Business College Helsinki.

 I'm passionate about web development and continuously expanding my skills.